My Ski Gear

 Our gear was quite old (12+ years!) and not exactly the best for bigger mountain skiing.
 Just like with anything else, you need the right tool for the job and that meant we needed new ski gear- ASAP!

-We learned a lot through noticing what other skiers were using, visiting several ski shops, researching online and even demoing skis on the mountain.
+We learned a lot by noticing what other skiers were using, visiting several ski shops, researching online, and even demoing skis on the mountain.
 By Labor Day weekend of 2017, we were excited to shop at our favorite local ski and bike store, Level Nine Sports.
-We entered the store with anticipation of new gear and the upcoming ski season, even though it was a couple months away at that point.
+We entered the store with anticipation of new gear and the upcoming ski season, even though it was a couple of months away at that point.

 L9 was able to recommend the Volkl 90EIGHT Women’s Ski for me.
-This ski was recommended because it’s an all mountain ski for advanced or expert skiers.
-I wouldn’t call myself advanced, but I can ski pretty well and hoping to get better with practice.
+This ski was recommended because it’s an all-mountain ski for advanced or expert skiers.
+I wouldn’t call myself advanced, but I can ski pretty well and hope to get better with practice.

 Again, L9 helped me choose a boot that was right for me.
-I tried on many pairs, evaluated the boots for different fits, had trained staff and manufacturer representatives on hand to answer question and guide me through the process.
-Ultimately, I chose the Dalbello Kyra 85’s.
+I tried on many pairs, evaluated the boots for different fits, and had trained staff and manufacturer representatives on hand to answer questions and guide me through the process.
+Ultimately, I chose the Dalbello Kyra 85s.